jacoblapworth/akahu-sdk-swift/src/react/toggle.md

 `XUIToggle` is a control that can behave like a radio, or like a checkbox.
 It supports different layout patterns for a variety of use cases.

+Avoid partially disabled groups in which one of the disabled options is pre-selected.
+This combination has been known to cause unexpected results for keyboard navigation.

 ## Examples

 ### Checkboxes or Radios